Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-A solid understanding of descriptive statistics (mean, average, standard deviation, variance) and a basic understanding of probability are required for government.
+A solid understanding of descriptive statistics, including concepts such as mean, average, standard deviation, and variance, is essential.
+Additionally, a basic grasp of probability is required.

 Testimonials (5)